 Have you used a quilt for backpacking or camping?
 Happy with your sleeping bag?
 Tell me about it!

-Disclosure: This is a non-sponsored post.
+Disclosure: This is a non-sponsored review.
 The author owns this product and paid for it (by selling 3 sleeping bags!) and using their own funds.